 We competitively price our services and pride ourselves in fair and honest pricing.
 You won’t be shocked with any hidden fees.
-Ultimately, the cost of your surgery depends on the type of your procedure.
-The complete cost includes all post-operative care for one year and free lifetime enhancements, if they are ever needed.
+Ultimately, the cost of your surgery depends on the type of procedure.
+The complete cost includes all post-operative care for six months and free lifetime enhancements if they are ever needed.
 Financing as low as zero percent is available with approved credit.
 Your consultant will cover the most current financing rates at your evaluation.

 So what’s the first step?

 Schedule your free LASIK evaluation online, visit our Golden Valley, Maple Grove, and Wayzata locations or call 763-416-7600.
 Your evaluation will include a complete eye exam plus a detailed analysis of your eyes’ exact physical structure.
 You’ll spend one-on-one time with your surgeon – both before and after your procedure.
 We believe it’s important to design your procedure with your lifestyle and vision demands in mind.